-VIG Holding had equity risk of TEUR 1,724,764 as of 31 December 2020 (31/12/2019: TEUR 1,500,977) and represents by far the largest individual risk among the market risks.
+VIG Holding had equity risk of TEUR 1,974,535 as of 31 December 2021 (31/12/2020: TEUR 1,724,764) and represents by far the largest individual risk among the market risks.
 This reflects the importance of participations in insurance companies in the VIG Holding portfolio.
 In the equity risk calculation, a distinction is made within the equity portfolio between type 1 equities (those listed on regulated markets within the EEA or OECD) and type 2 equities (all other equities).
-The insurance participations portfolio consists exclusively of strategic participations which are assessed separately from the classification into type 1 or type 2 equities.
+The portfolio of participations in insurance companies consists exclusively of strategic participations which are assessed separately from the classification into type 1 or type 2 equities.